ansys/pymapdl/docker/make_container.rst

     sudo docker build  -t $TAG --build-arg VERSION=$VERSION --build-arg MAPDL_PATH=$MAPDL_PATH

-Not all the installation files are copied, in fact, the files ignored during the copying are detailed in the file `.dockerignore`.
+Not all the installation files are copied, in fact, the files ignored during the copying are detailed in the file `.dockerignore <https://github.com/pyansys/pymapdl/tree/main/docker/.dockerignore>`_.

 Summary